digitalspring/whitepaper/whitepaper.md

-to a client establishing a TLS connection to a server^[Of course, the server's certificate (public key) is not verified by means of a previously known hash but by following the chain of certificates back to a trusted authority.], which is a solved problem.
+to a client establishing a TLS connection to a server^[Of course, the server's certificate (public key) is not verified by means of a previously known hash but by following the chain of certificates back to a trusted authority.].
+As this is a solved problem, protocol details are not discussed any further at this point and the protocol will try to stay as close to the TLS protocol as possible.

 <!--
 <KEY AGREEMENT PROTOCOL PART 1/2> (Hidden because only Chuck Norris